Category Archives: Home

 (4) Using a sturdy needle and extra-strength thread, poke the needle through the loose end of a candy, go through the middle of the candy and out the middle of the opposite side, and remove the pin.
 Pull the candies close together to keep the rolls tight.

-(5) Hang your garland on the mantle, in a doorway or window, or on a Christmas tree or wreath! ♥
+(5) Hang your garland on the mantel, in a doorway or window, or on a Christmas tree or wreath! ♥

 Mini-Pillow Ornaments